chandru11235/Hospital-Mgmt-web-page-/README.md

 # Hospital-Mgmt-web-page-
-I tried this and it worked successfully
+I tried this and it worked successfully.

 Used Xampp server.